We combine study, travel, research and internships to prepare you for anything.

 You’ll find it here

 Many of our students are high achievers who thrive on constant challenge.
 They’re the ones who did internships in high school, lettered in sports and captained the debate team, earned college credit during the summer.
-If this sounds like you, check these out.
+If this sounds like you, check out these ways to push yourself.

 Not finding what you want?
 We’ll work with you to get that internship in Hong Kong or summer research spot at Harvard.